alessandropanzieri/GSS-Exprivia-project/README.md

 ## What is Gamma Security Services?

 GSS is a worldwide military private security company (PMSC).
-For each *on* or *off* duty employee of its, registered in the management system, it is possible to view a personal card that presents all the following data:
+For each *on* or *off* duty employee, registered in the management system, it is possible to view a personal card that presents all the following data:

 ### as person